OpenClaw LogoWe’ve removed a layer of ambient authority from OpenClaw with cryptographic policy verification at boot.READ MORE

 THE MISSING CONTROL BETWEEN AI AGENTS AND REAL SYSTEMS

-Emit signed receipts: what ran, who requested it, and when.
+Record what happened, who requested it, and when.

 Why Autonomy Stalls

-Autonomy fails when tool access is implicit and authority is not enforced at execution time.
+Agent systems fail when tool access is implicit and runtime authority is not enforced at the moment of action.

 Agent Permission Protocol execution gate infographic